php-fig/fig-standards/proposed/psr-cache.md

     /**
      * This will wipe out the entire cache's keys
      *
-     * @return boolean The result of the empty operation */ public function clear();
+     * @return boolean The result of the clear operation */ public function clear();